 “The opportunity to advocate for abused children and for adults who were abused as children, and to walk alongside them as they heal from their abuse, is one of the great privileges of my life.
-To see these people go from victims to survivors to thrivers never ceases to amaze and inspire me,” says Kelly Clark, a partner at O’Donnell, Clark and Crew and one of the leading child abuse lawyers in the nation.
+To see these people go from victims to survivors to thrivers never ceases to amaze and inspire me,” says Kelly Clark, a partner at O’Donnell Clark & Crew LLP and one of the leading child-abuse lawyers in the nation.

 Kelly is a trial and appellate lawyer representing individuals, families and businesses against large or powerful institutions, public and private.
 He is recognized for his courtroom skills, for his knowledge of public, constitutional and child-abuse law, and for his tenacious and creative litigation strategies.
 A former two-term Oregon legislator, as of 2009 Kelly has practiced before or against some 85 federal, state and local government agencies.
 He has brought cases in state and federal court on civil rights, voting rights, education rights—including pioneering wins for charter schools—as well as cases on religious liberty, free speech and property rights.
 He has been legal counsel to numerous political campaigns, including legislative, congressional and gubernatorial candidates.

 Most centrally, for nearly twenty years Kelly Clark has been a leading advocate for victims of child abuse: first while in the Legislature, co-authoring Oregon’s child-abuse statute of limitations and the ban on child pornography, and since then representing hundreds of children and adults abused as children by trusted adults, including Catholic priests, ministers, coaches, Boy Scout leaders, teachers and police officers.